 Season 3 - February through May - includes Baseball, Golf, PE, Soccer, and Slow-Pitch Softball

-7th Grade Archery is a full-year activity and practices will be held during 7th hour for the 2016-2017 school year.
-If you would like more information concerning the Archery program, please contact Ms. Knight at firstname.lastname@example.org.
+7th Grade Archery is a full-year activity and practices will be held during 7th hour.
+If you would like more information concerning the Archery program, please contact Ms. Knight at email@example.com.